efacilitation/eventric/README.md

 ## Quick Start

-Basically we define a behavioural API using `queries` and `commands` which result in series of `DomainEvents` consisting of properties that changed inside `Aggregates`.
-These `DomainEvents` define the state of our application.
-Since eventric.js runs with NodeJS as well as in the Browser, you can persist `DomainEvents` either directly into the `EventStore` or send them first over a `RemoteService`.
-The `RemoteService` can also be used to access your API remotely.
-This makes eventric.js really useful for distributed applications and sharing code between Server and Client.

-Having discussed the upcoming **TodoApp Project** with the Business-Experts and fellow Developers and decided to give eventric.js a go, it got clear that we needed a `BoundedContext` named `Collaboration` as part of our application first.
+Having discussed the upcoming **TodoApp Project** with the Business-Experts and fellow Developers it got clear that we should start with a `BoundedContext` named `Collaboration`.

 ### [Setup BoundedContext](https://github.com/efacilitation/eventric/wiki/eventric#eventricboundedcontext)